devtoolsweb/rpc-common/README.md

-# Aperos RPC common
+# @aperos/rpc-common

-Structures for data exchange through for RPC.
+Common types for RPC clients and servers.

 The development branch can contain experimental code that is under active development and should not be used for production environments.